Ballpoint pens on Paper

 21 x 29.7 cm

-I fight passionately against repression caused by others, however in the past I’ve been guiltier of repressing myself by not talking about rational/irrational thoughts or how I’m feeling emotionally.
+I have fought passionately against repression caused to others, however I’ve been guiltier of repressing myself by not talking about rational/irrational thoughts, how I’m feeling emotionally, or not knowing how to express my needs.

 Below are Interpersonal effectiveness techniques used in Dialectical Behaviour Therapy, which have been a massive tool for me over the years.